Section Five

 Do not use these technologies in any other complex situation where accuracy is crucial, including emergency situations.

 I would also say, more generally, to trust your knowledge of professional ethics.
-The ASHA Code of Ethics was written before AI was envisaged and was not written with Google Translate in mind, but its wording and its requirements obviously apply anyway: we provide all services competently (not through a machine that we know makes many mistakes), we protect confidentiality, we provide accurate information to clients and to the public, and so on.
+The ASHA Code of Ethics was written before AI was envisaged and was not written with Google Translate in mind, but its wording and its requirements obviously apply anyway: we provide all services competently (not through a machine that we know makes many mistakes), we protect confidentiality, we provide accurate information to clients and to the public, and we make all our decisions while holding our clients’ welfare paramount in our minds.

 When and How to Enjoy Using Cross-Lingual Technologies